 }

-You can add metadata properties like required for validation, label for human-readable form labels, maxLength for string length limits, component to specify a custom input component, readOnly to display reference fields as non-editable cards (useful for audit fields), and area to logically group fields for form layout.
+You can add metadata properties like required for validation, label for human-readable form labels, maxLength for string length limits, component to specify a custom input component, readOnly to display reference fields as non-editable cards (useful for audit fields), area to logically group fields for form layout, group to create tabbed groups when multiple main groups exist, nullable to generate .nullish() instead of .optional() in the Zod schema, and translatable to mark fields for i18n support.

 {